 Do you have a gym membership that you rarely use?
 Do you get magazines that get piled up that you don’t have time to read?

 If so, cancel these subscriptions and save money.
-You can enjoy going out in the open air with your family or go hiking on weekends.
+You can enjoy going out in the open air with your family or going hiking (check out these great hiking boots) on weekends.
 Likewise, many things are available online that you can read in your spare time.

 Make your life simple and minimalistic.
 Cut back on cable and only pay for the channels you watch.
 Try to bundle services that you need like internet and telephone service.
 They usually offer discounts when you bundle services.